sjoseph11236/wooz-u-tutorial/lessons/sql/IntroductionToSql.md

 # Getting Started

 _SQL is structured Query Language that is written interact and manipulate databases.
-A database a the organizing of data into a structure such as table with rows and columns._
+A database a the organizing of data into a structure such as table with rows and columns so that data can be easily store, managed, updated, and retrieved._

 # Basic Queries: